 - Click on Print whether you need to print this Issue view.
 A new tab opens in the web browser.
 Click on Ctrl+P to Print.
 (Changes may apply in different browsers)

 - Click on Link with in order to Link this Issue with any Comidor entity (another process, account, contact, project, opportunity, etc.).
 A pop-up window appears.

-- Click on Notify in order to Notify a person or group of people regarding this Issue.
-Watch out to Notify someone that has access on this Issue.
+- Click on Notify in order to Notify a person or group of people regarding this issue.
+Watch out to Notify someone that has access to this Issue.

 - Also, you can create a Duplicate Issue based on this one.